apertium/apertium-sme-nob/dev/README.md

 Scripts for keeping up-to-date with the Giellatekno resources:
 --------------------------------------------------------------

-- `update-lexc.py` updates the analyser with with words from Giellatekno, only adding those that are in bidix.
-- `langs.cfg.in` is a default configuration file for `update-lexc.py`,
-  copy it to `langs.cfg` and edit it to use `update-lexc.py`.
-- `full-lexc.sh` is used if you want the analyser to have the full Giellatekno lexicon (including words not found in bidix).
-You could achieve the same effect by editing `langs.cfg` though.
 - `rle-to-rlx.sh` is used to update the CG disambiguator.

+See also `../update-morph/` for scripts to update the analyser with words from Giellatekno (`langs.cfg.in` only adds those that are in bidix, while `notrim-langs.cfg.in` includes all lemmas).

 Other scripts: